7 Genius Ideas for Cooking for One

-If you happen to be one of those people that forgets to thaw your frozen items, your local butcher should become your friend.
+If you happen to be one of those people that forgets to thaw your frozen items, your local butcher should become your friend (many grocery stores have butchers at the meat counter, you just need to talk to them).
 With a butcher, you can buy the exact amount of meat you need for a week but in smaller portions and to your preferred size and thickness.
 You can also buy individual pieces for last-minute meals when you forget to plan.

 4. Clean out your fridge and make a fabulous dinner

 Even if you carefully meal-plan, buying only what you need, inevitably you'll have a few stragglers at the end of the week-half a lonely sweet potato here or a half-cup of those cooked grains you thought you would use there.